james-jw/xq-promise/README.md

 Most notably those in the javascript community, such as jQuery and Q.js.

 The pattern resolves around the idea of deferred execution through what is often called a
 <code>deferred</code> object.
-When an action is deferred, it returns a function, known as <code>promise</code> which
+When an action is deferred, it returns a function, known as <code>promise</code> that
-when executed at a later time will perform and return the results of the work it is deferring.
+when executed, at a later time, will perform and return the results of the work it deferred.

-Additionally, with the <code>defer</code> and <code>promise</code> functions, comes the ability to attach further processing at a later date but prior to actual execution, via callback functions.
+Since the work is deferred and can be executed at an arbitrary time there comes the ability to attach further processing at a later date but prior to actual execution, via callback functions.
 This may sound confusing and hard to imagine, but I promise the examples that follow will make it clearer.

 ## Why?
 The main driver behind implementing the promise pattern was to realize ``parallel`` execution of XQuery code within a single query.
 If this sounds enticing, keep reading!